ClementTsang/opal/README.md

 ## Development

-Note that opal was developed and built with (as of 2023-01-31):
+Note that (as of 2023-01-31) opal was developed and tested with:

 - Rust 1.67.0 (it'll probably work fine with some older versions but this is what I tested on)
 - Yew 0.19.3